 Unlike some other marketing strategies, surprise and delight campaigns are only meant for existing customers.
 The whole point is to create a coalition of customers who love your business so much that they essentially become brand ambassadors.

 Who should you target with a surprise and delight campaign?

-This may seem obvious to some, but it’s important to note that this technique is meant for existing customers.
+As mentioned, it’s important to note that this technique is meant for existing customers.
 Take the people who have already jumped on your brand wagon and make them want to stick around to tell everyone else to jump on in too!

 Make them swoon over your brand.
 That’s the goal anyway.

-You’ll want to focus on two of these groups — the Loyalists and the Dependents.
+Focus on two of these groups — the Loyalists and the Dependents.

 When approaching the Loyalists — your very best customers that buy over and over again — your aim is to make them want to shout your brand out over the rooftops.
 This will essentially lead to more sales.
 They’re already on board and this gesture will make them want to buy even more.